codesInML/rust-json-parser/README.md

 ## A JSON Parser built with Rust

-It takes a path to a JSON file as an argument, parses it and breaks if an invalid token was encounter.
+It takes a path to a JSON file as an argument, parses it and exits with non zero code if an invalid token was encounter.

 Simply clone the repo and run